 Additions and Recipe Variations

+- Other Proteins.
 A good Cajun sausage would be a nice addition to this recipe.
 Consider smoked andouille sausage, or boudin.
 It will make the dish heartier and more filling.

 I absolutely love that Mike adds Cajun seasoning to so many meals.
 I’ve grown so accustomed to Mike’s cooking that I expect bold flavors with nearly every meal.
 We’ve gotten much pickier about where we go out to eat because we crave bold flavors and heat so much.